alexmatosdev/Screen-Saver/README.md

   - Go forward/backwards
   - Add a photo to the rotation
   - Automatically changes pictures
-Front-end developed in JavaFX
+-Front-end developed in JavaFX
-Back-end developed in Java
+-Back-end developed in Java